Al Schmidt

 Albert Schmidt (born c.
-1972) is an American politician and election official who is the Acting Secretary of the Commonwealth of Pennsylvania.
-He was a Philadelphia City Commissioner from 2012 to 2022.
+1972) is an American politician who is serving as the secretary of the Commonwealth of Pennsylvania since 2023.
+A member of the Republican Party, he was a Philadelphia city commissioner from 2012 to 2022.

+Schmidt refused to cooperate with efforts to overturn the 2020 presidential election, which led him to be publicly attacked by then-president Donald Trump on Twitter.
+Schmidt provided testimony before the January 6 Committee in 2022.
+He was chosen to serve as secretary of the Commonwealth by Governor Josh Shapiro.

 Early life and background

 A native of Pittsburgh, Pennsylvania, Schmidt graduated from Allegheny College with a Bachelor of Arts in history, and from Brandeis University with a Doctor of Philosophy in history.
 He served as an analyst for the Presidential Advisory Commission on Holocaust Assets in the United States (1999-2001) and the Government Accountability Office (2001-2006).

 Political career

-Schmidt moved to Philadelphia in 2005, and served as executive director of the Philadelphia Republican City Committee before stepping down in 2009 for an unsuccessful run for City Controller against Democratic incumbent Alan Butkovitz.
+Schmidt moved to Philadelphia in 2005, and served as executive director of the Philadelphia Republican City Committee before stepping down in 2009 for an unsuccessful run for City controller against Democratic incumbent Alan Butkovitz.

 City Commissioner

-Schmidt was first elected as a Philadelphia City Commissioner in 2011, becoming the only Republican on the three-member municipal election board by winning the one seat reserved for a member who is not part of the majority political party in Philadelphia.
+Schmidt was first elected as a Philadelphia city commissioner in 2011, becoming the only Republican on the three-member municipal election board by winning the one seat reserved for a member who is not part of the majority political party in Philadelphia after he defeated the incumbent minority commissioner, Joseph Duda.
 He was re-elected in 2015 and 2019.

 Schmidt refused to cooperate with the attempts to overturn the 2020 United States presidential election by publicly refuting claims of voter fraud and resisting calls from within his own party to stop counting mail-in ballots.
-He called some of President Donald Trump's claims "fantastical" and "completely ridiculous allegations that have no basis in fact at all."
+He called some of president Donald Trump's claims "fantastical" and "completely ridiculous allegations that have no basis in fact at all."

 On November 11, 2020, Trump directly attacked Schmidt on Twitter by claiming he "refuses to look at a mountain of corruption & dishonesty" in Philadelphia.
 After Trump's tweet, Schmidt testified that "my wife and I received threats that named our children, included my home address and images of my home, and threated [sic] to put their 'heads on spikes.'"

 In late November 2021, Schmidt announced he would resign as a City Commissioner to become president and CEO of the Committee of Seventy, a nonpartisan, pro-democracy Philadelphia-based nonprofit group.
 On June 13, 2022, Schmidt testified before the January 6 Committee, detailing the threats against him and his family as well as addressing claims of voter fraud in Philadelphia during the 2020 election.